pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 <figure>
 <img src="charSets_intersection.png" alt="Intersection of the character sets"/>
 <figcaption><strong>Figure 2: </strong> All intersections of the character sets.
 Red cells correspond to the cases where there is full intersection.
+Orange cells should correspond to the cases, where there is partial intersection.
 Yellowish cells correspond to the cases, where intersection is absent.</figcaption>
 </figure>

 As it can be seen from Figure 2, there are no partial intersection between the character sets, which is good.